 Opolu Island: in Lauli’i we can find the best right-waves breaking near the shore with many tubes.
 Lautanu’u is a right that works with all tides (which is a rare bonus for Samoa).
 There are also lots of good quality breaks in Ti’avea Bay .

-On the south coast, the reef outside A'ufaga Village attracts a lot of waves but the highlight is a worldclass level right that breaks into the river-sculpted reef channel.
-It is possible to surf the right both in Salani and in Tafatafa , both very sensitive to the wind.
+On the south coast, the reef outside A’ufaga Village attracts a lot of waves but the highlight is a worldclass level right that breaks into the river-sculpted reef channel.
+It is possible to surf the right both in Salani and in Tafatafa , both very subject to the wind.

 Savai’i Island: Malama Lefts is an easy spot to ride and reach from the shore.
 There are also good waves on the SE coast, near Salelologa.
 The Wharf receives clean rights with moderate swells while Aganoa Beach receives real bowl sections in the inside part of the reef.
 The Leap is the Samoan version of Pipeline… big and dangerous.
 It is only accessible by boat but it is really worth it.
 Salailua breaks into a deep channel that creates A-frame waves.

 |Departure||Saletoga Sands Resorts & Spa||Galusina Hotel||Savaii Lagoon Resort|

 |From 1 January 2020 to 31 December 2020||€ 347||€ 284||€ 473|